Waste & Materials Management Program announcements and public comment opportunities

 The Waste and Materials Management Program welcomes input on all program guidance.
 To offer feedback on existing program guidance, email Waste and Materials Management general mailbox.
 For guidance open for public comment, email the designated contact person.

-There is one guidance document available for public comment.
+There is one guidance documents available for public comment.

 Solid Waste Landfill Feasibility